xy7313/xy7313.github.io/_posts/2017-04-02-Start-with-JAVA.md

     1. As per the OOPS of Java, main() must be inside a class, it is also a member of a class
     2. before creating any object, main() must be identified from within the class
     3. main() is declared as static, which can be accessed without creating any object
-4. class: An object is an instance of a class used to access the members of a class.
+4. class: An object is an instance of a class used to access the members(properties and methods) of a class.
-5. method: A block which has a name, a return type (void if does not return anything) & contains set of statements to be executed is called as a method.
+5. method: A block which has a name, a return type (void if does not return anything) sometimes parameters and a set of statements, which would be executed is called as a method.
     - method signature: return type, method name, parameters(doesn't include access specifiers like public...)
 2.  scope of
     1. local variable: only within a particular block. **Variables which are declared inside a block can be accessed only within the same block is called as Local Variables.**
     2. global variable: (There is no direct concept of global variable in java)
         1. class variable(static): A class variable is a variable defined in a class of which a single copy exists, regardless of how many instances of the class exist.
         ```
         class classVariable{
                 //one fixed memory location shared by every instance